 We elected to be taxed as a REIT for United States federal income tax purposes and, as such, we are generally required to annually distribute to our stockholders at least 90% of our REIT taxable income prior to the deduction for dividends paid.
 If we distribute less than 100% of our REIT taxable income in any tax year (taking into account any distributions made in a subsequent tax year under Sections 857(b)(9) or 858 of the Code), we will pay tax at regular corporate rates on that undistributed portion.
 This 90% distribution requirement does not require the distribution of net capital gains.
 However, if a REIT elects to retain any of its net capital gain for any tax year, it must notify its stockholders and pay tax at regular corporate rates on the retained net capital gain.
-For the year ended December 31, 2019, we plan to satisfy the REIT distribution requirement in part with dividends paid in 2020.
-For the year ended December 31, 2018, we elected to satisfy the REIT distribution requirement for the calendar year, and 3) any undistribute less than the sum of 1) 85% of our ordinary income for the calendar year, 2) 95% of our capital gain net income for the calendar year, and 3) any undistributed shortfall from our prior calendar year (the "Required Distribution") to our stockholders during any calendar year (including any distributions declared by the last day of the calendar year but paid in January of the subsequent year), then we are required to pay non-deductible excise tax equal to 4% of any shortfall between the Required December 31, 2019, 2018 and 2017, we accrued an excise tax of \$302 thousand, \$362 thousand and \$153 thousand, respectively.
-Excise tax payable is included in the line item "Income tax expense, including excise tax" in the consolidated balance sheets included in this annual report on Form 10-K.
+For the year ended December 31, 2020, we plan to satisfy the REIT distribution requirement in part with dividends paid in 2021.
+For the year ended December 31, 2019, we elected to satisfy the REIT distribution requirement, if we distribute less than the sum of 1) 85% of our ordinary income for the calendar year, 2) 95% of our capital gain net income for the calendar year, and 3) any undistributed shortfall from our prior calendar year (the "Required Distribution") to our stockholders during any calendar year (including any distributions declared by the last day of the calendar year but paid in January of the subsequent year), then we are required to pay non-deductible excise tax equal to 4% of any shortfall between the Required Distribution and the amount that was actually distributed.
+Any of these taxes would decrease cash available for distribution to our stockholders.
+For the years ended December 31, 2020, 2019 and 2018, we accrued an excise tax of \$369 thousand, \$302 thousand and \$362 thousand, respectively.
+Excise tax payable is included in the line item "Other liabilities" in the consolidated balance sheets included in this annual report on Form 10-K. Excise tax expenses is included in the line item "Income tax expense, including exci